MauererM/profit/readme.md

 # PROFIT
 ##### Python-Based Return On Investment and Financial Investigation Tool
+The core idea of PROFIT is to aggregate financial data from different sources (e.g., different banks, accounts, portfolios) in order to provide an overview of one's holistic financial situation.
 ### Features
 * Data aggregation: Accounts, investments, cash etc.
 * Long-term financial data analysis, tracking and plotting
     - Asset values and returns
     - Payouts and fees
     - Consideration of different asset purposes (e.g., retirement, liquidity etc.)
-* Focus on long-term maintainability, scalability and simplicity
-	- Python-based
-	- Simple, local data storage (human readable text files): No privacy issues
+    - Note: Debt is not (yet) supported
 * Automatic gathering of market prices and foreign exchange rates
 	- Data can also be provided manually
 * MIT License
 * Uses Yahoo Finance (or others; configurable via plugin/subpackage) for automatic data retrieval

-PROFIT is a simple aggregation and analysis tool for personal finance.
-It provides a comprehensive overview of the tracked assets.
-This is usually complicated by the fact that assets are commonly held in different banks and accounts, with numerous currencies.
-PROFIT is simple and focuses on long-term maintainability and simplicity.

 All data is stored and manipulated locally, using simple text files that are human-readable.
 Hence, there are no privacy concerns and no complex databases.